drewsynan/ng-vablet/README.md

 #Getting started
 To install ng-vablet, add the script `<script src="ng-vablet.js"></script>` to your app's index.html page, and add `ngVablet` as a dependency in the main app definition.
 You can now inject `vablet` and `vablet-dev` wherever you need.

+Alternatively, the library may be used on its own, without angular.
+Simply add `<script src="path/to/ng-vablet.js"></script>` in your document, which will create a global `vablet` and `vablet-dev` objects.
+This approach does require the `Q` library, as well as the `VabletNativeInterface` library to be present and loaded.

 ##Basic usage
 ng-vablet uses a promise-based approach to wrapping the `VabletNativeInterface`.
 It provides two services, `vablet` and `vablet-dev`, which are identical, except `vablet-dev` allows mocking of return values, and `vablet` ignores all calls to `.mock`.